On the topology of the atmosphere advected by a periodic array of axisymmetric thin-cored vortex rings

-The types of fluid motion in the vicinity of two interacting vortex rings is, in general, unsteady, and the problem does not readily admit to an analytical treatment.
+The types of fluid motion in the vicinity of two interacting vortex rings is, in general, unsteady, and the problem does not readily admit to an analytical treatment~\cite{Bagrets1997}.
 Alternatively, a periodic array of identical axisymmetric vortex rings embedded in potential flow provides a low-order, mathematically tractable model for studying the motion of fluid under the influence of multiple vortex rings.
-Vasilev \cite{Vasilev1916} and Levy \& Forsdyke \cite{Levy1927} showed that each vortex in such an array moves at a constant velocity $\Uinf$ with no change in the radius of the ring, $R$.
+Vasilev~\cite{Vasilev1916}, and later Levy \& Forsdyke~\cite{Levy1927}, showed that each vortex in such an array moves at a constant velocity $\Uinf$ with no change in the radius of the ring, $R$.
 By \eqref{B-eqn}, $\epsilon$ will not change either.
 Thus, the problem can be rendered steady in an inertial frame of reference moving at the same speed as the array of vortex rings.
 It is this problem that we take as the basis for our analysis in this manuscript.

 The manuscript is organized as follows.
 In section \ref{singlering}, the known results for an isolated, thin-cored circular vortex ring are summarized, including the appearance of `thin-bodied' and `thick-bodied' vortex ring atmospheres.
-We also show, apparently for the first time, that the scaling of this system in the vicinity of the bifuracation is similar to that for a one-dimensional saddle-node bifurcation.
+We also show, apparently for the first time, that the scaling of this system in the vicinity of the bifurcation is similar to that for a one-dimensional saddle-node bifurcation.
 In section~\ref{ringarray}, we consider a periodic array of identical, thin-cored, coaxial vortex rings.
 In section~\ref{proofs}, we give the outlines of the proof, originally due to \cite{Vasilev1916} and \cite{Levy1927}, of the existence of a stationary solution, and we present the speed of self-propagation of such an array of vortex rings.
 Section~\ref{sec:bifur1} presents the `thin-body' to `thick-body' bifurcation for the periodic array, and section~\ref{sec:bifur2} discusses the bifurcation that leads to the `\connected' vortex ring system.
+Analogous to the single-ring system, these bifurcations give a scaling similar to that for a one-dimensional saddle-node bifurcation.
 Conclusions are presented in section~\ref{sec:conclude}.